CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

    wich basicly means that it will by unsupported with no fixing it.
 So if you want wifi you will probably have to use an external wifi dongal though the type-C port.

-2. Type-C an SD card reader-
+2. Type-C and SD card reader-
    Kinda nessecary to do anything.
 Shouldnt be too hard to get working.